christophgil/ZIPsFS/README.md

 Let *file.zip* be a ZIP file in any of the source file systems.
 It will  appear in the virtual file system together with a folder *file.zip.Content*.
 Normally, the folder name is formed by appending "*.Content*" to the zip file name.
 This can be changed in *ZIPsFS_configuration.c*.

-For Sciex mass spectrometry files it is necessary that the containing files are shown directly in the file listing rather than in a sub-folder.
+For example Sciex mass spectrometry software requires that the containing files are shown directly in the file listing rather than in a sub-folder.
-The respective file extensions are specified in *ZIPsFS_configuration.c*.

 ## Cache

-ZIPsFS can read certain ZIP entries entirely into RAM and provide the data from the RAM copy  at higher speed.
+Optionally, ZIPsFS can read certain ZIP entries entirely into RAM and provide the data from the RAM copy  at higher speed.
 This may improve performance for compressed ZIP entries that are read from varying positions in the file, so-called file file-seek.
 This concerns file entries with file name and size rules given in  in *ZIPsFS_configuration.c*.
 Furthermore, compressed ZIP entries are cached in RAM if the reading position ever jumps backward.